Update: Learn more about the current version of Sencha Touch which is now a part of Ext JS

 Xero is the global emerging leader of online accounting software and services for small and medium businesses.
 Xero provides business owners with real-time visibility of their financial position in a way that’s simple, smart, and secure.
 It has been engineered from the ground up to truly make accounting easy (and maybe even a little bit fun!).

-Xero is built on the web, for the web — making heavy use of open web technologies and frameworks, including Ext JS, to make a compelling and seamless desktop experience (check out the Xero Ext JS Spotlight to learn more).
+Xero is built on the web, for the web — making heavy use of open web technologies and frameworks, including Ext JS, to make a compelling and seamless desktop experience.
 However, while Xero has always strived to deliver the very best desktop web experience, the mobile experience has been lacking, and we decided it was time to deliver a mobile experience as compelling as our desktop app.

 “With Sencha Touch, we were able to deliver on the vision of a single app running on multiple platforms.”

 Building a mobile application is very different from building a desktop application.
 We’re proud of our user experience and design, and mobile forces you to focus on only the most important interactions.
 The end result should be an experience that’s heavily optimized towards key tasks and consumption.
 What can often be seen as constraining, we actually found liberating — taking existing concepts from our desktop product and optimizing the flows for mobility.

 One key decision we needed to make, though, was whether to build a native “app” specific for each device, or a mobile-optimized web-based version.
 Obviously, one benefit of a native app is access to APIs specific to the phone’s hardware (such as the camera) but the biggest factor in going native is access to the burgeoning ecosystems surrounding each platform (like Apple’s App Store or Google’s Android Market).
 From a marketing and positioning perspective, being in those app stores and having access to those ecosystems is huge.